Holkham Hall: Saloon

 The hall's flight of steps lead to the piano nobile and state rooms.
-The grandest, the Saloon, is situated immediately behind the great portico, with its walls lined with patterned red caffoy (a mixture of wool, linen and silk) and a coffered, gilded ceiling.
+The grandest, the Saloon, is situated immediately behind the great portico, with its walls lined with patterned red caffoy, a mixture of wool, linen and silk known as Genoa velvet and another of the spoils of Coke's travels, and a coffered, gilded ceiling.
 In this room hangs Rubens's Return from Egypt.
-On his Grand Tour, the Earl acquired a collection of Roman copies of Greek and Roman sculpture which is contained in the extensive Statue Gallery, which runs the full length of the house north to south.
+It also houses the Anthony van Dyck portrait of the Duke of Arenberg.
+Two tables designed by Kent and carved by John Michael Rysbrack have tops incorporating sections of Roman pavement excavated from Hadrian's Villa at Tivoli.
+Much of the furniture in the state rooms was also designed by William Kent, in a stately classicising baroque manner.
+So restrained, "chaste" in James Lees-Milne's terminology, is the interior decoration of the state rooms, that the smaller, more intimate rooms in the family's private south-west wing were decorated in similar vein, without being overpowering.